Swan's Nest, Milne Graden

 Rear access with pantry cupboard with fridge/freezer.

 Kitchen – fully equipped kitchen with stainless steel electric oven and ceramic hob, dishwasher, washer/dryer and microwave.
 Dining space for four.

-Sitting room area with large sofa, two armchairs, open fire, wall-mounted TV.
+Sitting room area with large sofa, two armchairs, open fire (ample supply of logs provided), wall-mounted TV.

 Bathroom with walk-in shower, heated towel rail, basin and WC.

 Stairs with handrail – this has a turn with a steep section which may present a difficulty for guests with restricted mobility.
 Please check with us if you have any concerns.

 Bedroom one with zip and link bed, which can be configured to 3' twin beds or a super king double, as required.
 Side table, dressing table, cupboard space.
 Velux window with black-out blind.